Vici-P/Cassava_kaggle_competition/README.md

 I have read various articles on the subject and based on them i will try different approaches in the development of models.
 References:
 https://www.nature.com/articles/s41598-020-59108-x

+# Dear Reviewer!

+I am not allowed to share code and data, if I don´t share it with all participants on kaggle. --> I won´t share it now on kaggle, because I want to reach a high rank and other participants should not see my notebook/code.
+Therefore i have not loaded the data into this repo.
+But I will still make it understandable, even without data.

+## No private sharing outside teams
+## Privately sharing code or data outside of teams is not permitted.
+It's okay to share code if made available to all participants on the forums.